 A minimum of two public hearings are required.
 Adequate notice is given through advertisement in the City's local newspaper and the City's website, with copies of the notices sent to such service agencies and public housing administration offices who serve and advocate for the low and very low income persons and disability communities to encourage citizens participation input by the citizens and their advocates to meet the needs of citizens and particularly those who are beneficiaries of the programs covered in the Consolidated Plan.
 The draft plan will be available for review for 30 days.
 The draft plan was made available for review on March 17, 2020.
-The audio public hearing to comment on the Draft Consolidated Plan and proposed Action Plan budget for 2020 was held on April 17, 2020.
+The public hearing to comment on the Draft Consolidated Plan is tentatively scheduled for April 21, 2020.